ashleve/lightning-hydra-template/README.md

 model = hydra.utils.instantiate(config.model)
 ```

-This allows you to easily iterate over new models!<br>
+This allows you to easily iterate over new models!
 Every time you create a new one, just specify its module path and parameters in appropriate config file. <br>

 Switch between models and datamodules with command line arguments:

 ```bash